biometrixtech/plans/documentation/api.md

 ```
 ##### Responses

- If the write was successful, the Service __will__ respond with HTTP Status `202 Accepted`, and return the daily_plan in the body with following syntax.
+ If the write was successful, the Service __will__ respond with HTTP Status `202 Accepted`, and return the daily_plan in the body with following schema.

 ```
 {